Kitware/simput/README.md

 $ Simput -t pyfr -o ~/pyfr/example
 ```

-Starts a server and opens your Web browser, an empty PyFR model is loaded which you can modify.
+Starts a server and opens your web browser, an empty PyFR model is loaded which you can modify.
 The _Save_ button will export a pyfr.json file (model) which you can then be loaded later on.
 The _Convert_ button will export a `pyfr.ini` file for PyFR execution.